ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Name of the file specifying the fields that the forecast model will output.

 ``FIELD_TABLE_FN``: (Default: "field_table")
-   Name of the file specifying the :term:`tracers` that the forecast model will read in from the :term:`IC/LBC` files.
+   Name of the file specifying the :term:`tracers <tracer>` that the forecast model will read in from the :term:`IC/LBC <IC/LBCs>` files.

 ``DATA_TABLE_FN``: (Default: "data_table")
    Name of the file containing the data table read in by the forecast model.